solarwinds/snap-plugin-lib/tutorial/04-metrics/README.md

 ## Tags

-Metric can hold addition information apart from its name and value.
+Metric can hold additional information apart from its name and value.
 Tags are pairs of strings associated with metric.

 We can add information about weekday (ie. Monday) to existing metric `/example/date/day` by calling: